zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 [end of dialogue]

 Our dialogue begins when Brenda says, “I have to return these movies in the drop box today or I’ll have late fees.”
 A “drop box” ( two words) is a large box – a large square container that has an opening were you can  put things into it, usually to return something to a store; it could also be  a public library.
 Most libraries, as well as video rental stores, have boxes that  you can put the movie into and you don’t have to go in and talk to anyone.
-Y ou just return the movie by putting it into the drop box.
+You just return the movie by putting it into the drop box.
 There’s another verb “ to drop off,” a two-word phrasal verb, which means to leave something for someone else.
 So, you can drop off your movies in a drop box when you’re finished w atching them.
 Brenda says she needs to return the movies or she’ll have late fees.
 A “late fee” is an amount of money that you pay as a penalty for bringing something back late.
 So if you rent a movie, and you return it three days late , you’ll probably have to pay a late fee: maybe 5 dollars maybe 10 dollars, it depend s on the store.
 For the libraries, you may have to pay a quarter, you may have to p ay a dollar; again, it depends on the library.
 But, those are late fees; they could also be called a “fine” or a “penalty.”

 Brenda then asks Jang, “Can I get you anything while I’m  out?”
 Jang says, “Are you still renting movies from the video store?”
 “To rent ,” as you probably know, means to pay to use something for a short period of tim e.
 You can rent a car; you can rent a house; you can rent a movie.
 I read somewh ere that in some places you can also rent a dog or a cat.
 I’m not sure why anyone would do that.
 But if you want to, this is America, you can do whatever you want, they say.
 Anyway, Jang asks Brenda, “Are you still renting movies from the video store?”
 The “video store” is the place that you rent, nowadays, DV Ds.
 I guess in some video stores, you can still rent the old VHS cassette tapes .
 Jang says, “I use a service that delivers the movies to my mailbox,” meaning the movies are mailed to his house or apartment.
 “There are never any late f ees.”